 When will theatres reopen?

 ● The decisions to reopen theatres will be made based on government and scientific advice on gatherings and events.
+Once lockdown restrictions have lifted, indoor theatres will be able to reopen again with socially distanced audiences.
+Find out more about this on our See It Safely page.

 How do I find out whether a performance has been cancelled?